nap2000/docs/notifications.rst

 *  An email.
 *  An SMS.
 Only if SMS has been enabled in the server settings (:ref:`admin-server`)
+*  Escalation (assignment) of a case to a user.
-*  Forwarding of a submission on to another Smap server.
+*  Forwarding of a submission on to another Smap server. (obsolete)

 Adding
 ------